 In conversation with Liz Moore

 Liz Moore is the bestselling author of Long Bright River, The Words of Every Song, Heft, and The Unseen World.
-A creative writing professor in the M.F.A. program at Temple University, her fiction and nonfiction have been published in Tin House and The New York Times, among other publications.
+A creative writing professor in the M.F.A. program at Temple University, her fiction and nonfiction have appeared in Tin House and The New York Times, among other places.